Mental Health Act 1983

 Care Quality Commission (CQC)

-Civil Legal Advice can tell you if you’re eligible for legal aid and can give you free and confidential legal advice in England and Wales.
+Can tell you if you're eligible for legal aid, and give you free and confidential legal advice if so.

-Deals with cases in England relating to the Mental Health Act 1983, for example deciding whether you can be discharged from your section.
+Deals with cases in England relating to the Mental Health Act 1983.

 Healthcare Inspectorate Wales (HIW)